-Assessment Outcome Indicators

-Assessment Action Reason

-Outcome

-Part One

-Portfolio is rejected Candidate advised further training is required before reapplication Many of the standards lack appropriate evidence.
+Assessment Outcome Indicators Assessment Outcome Part One Action Reason Portfolio is rejected Candidate advised further training is required before reapplication Many of the standards lack appropriate evidence.
 There may be omissions or lack of depth in the evidence that indicate candidate lacks experience in the scope of practice required to meet the standards of proficiency for a clinical scientist.
 Portfolio partially accepted Candidate asked to address shortfall in evidence against specific HCPC standards of proficiency and resubmit evidence within 6 months Evidence demonstrates majority of standards of proficiency (<80%) have been met but evidence for some may be limited in depth and extent.
 Portfolio accepted Action proceeds to Part Two of the assessment process.
-Evidence is sufficient to demonstrate HCPC standards of proficiency have been met or can be met based on further exploration in the viva voce .

-Assessment Action Reason

-Outcome

-Part Two

-Candidate has met all of the requirements for the award of the IBMS Clinical Scientist Certificate of Attainment (Experiential Route); Candidate recommended for award of IBMS Certificate of Attainment Candidate displays a sound understanding of the central issues.
+Evidence is sufficient to demonstrate HCPC standards of proficiency have been met or can be met based on further exploration in the viva voce.
+Assessment Outcome Part Two Action Reason Candidate has met all of the requirements for the award of the IBMS Clinical Scientist Certificate of Attainment (Experiential Route); Candidate recommended for award of IBMS Certificate of Attainment Candidate displays a sound understanding of the central issues.
 There are no significant absences in evidence of knowledge and ability relevant to the subject specific areas of the specialty.
 Candidate has failed to meet the requirements for the award of the IBMS Clinical Scientist Certificate of Attainment (Experiential Route).
 Candidate not recommended for award of IBMS Certificate of Attainment.
 Candidate must resubmit their application.
-Candidate attempted to address the questions but answers contains some significant factual or conceptual errors.
-There may be major omissions related to knowledge or ability relevant to the subject specific areas of the specialty indicating insufficient understanding to merit a pass.
+Candidate attempted to address the questions but answer contains some significant factual or conceptual errors.
+There may be major omissions related to knowledge or ability relevant to the subject specific areas of the specialty indicating insufficient understanding to merit a pass

-Institute of Biomedical Science, 12 Coldbath Square, London, EC1R 5HL Tel: 020 7713 0214 E-mail: equivalence@ibms.org Website: www.ibms.org IBMS Clinical Scientist Certificate of Attainment (Experiential Route) Programme Handbook Page 59 of 63 Version 4.1 (07/24) 12.10.
-Assessment decisions are based on generic curriculum of the programme and subject specific academic curriculum articulated in the Curriculum Handbooks, and specifically the Programme Learning Outcomes for IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio which are mapped to the HCPC standards of proficiency for clinical scientists.
+12.11 Assessment decisions are based on generic curriculum of the programme and subject specific academic curriculum articulated in the Curriculum Handbooks, and specifically the Programme Learning Outcomes for IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio which are mapped to the HCPC standards of proficiency for clinical scientists.
 The candidate should be able to provide evidence that they have worked in an environment that has enabled them to receive training and gain experience at a level that can unequivocally demonstrate the relevant standard of proficiency for clinical scientists has been met.